 Price has stayed consistently higher than both of these price levels after bottoming in 2015-2016.
 Price action over the past 4-5 years shows WTI oil prices with support around $45/Bbl and resistance in the $60/Bbl range, although pricing was greater than $60 for much of 2018.
 I believe that until price returns to longer-term averages, another leg of the Contraction phase will likely complete on the way to the Expansion phase.

-Disclaimer: I own shares of OILD, an inverse oil price ETF, and expect to sell or add to the position at any point in time.
+Disclaimer: I own put options on SOXX, which are expected to go up in value if a market correction occurs, and expect to sell or add to the position at any point in time.

 I am not a financial services professional.
 All information on this site should be regarded as informational or for entertainment only, and not as actual investment advice.